tutorials-4newbies/data-structures-intro/presentation_1.md

 # List

 A python **list** is a mutable, ordered sequence of items.
 As such, it can be indexed, sliced, and changed.
-Each element can be accessed using its position in the list. ments.
+ Each element can be accessed using its position in the list.
 Each element or value that is inside of a list is called an **item**

 ---